Superfluid dark stars

-The presented analysis is a first step in the phenomenology of superfluid dark stars.
-It can be extended and improved in various different ways.
-We could simulate merging events of two very massive superfluid dark stars, having masses of $20 M_\odot$, or even larger, and then compare the gravitational wave signal with that of a black hole merger.
+This analysis can be extended and improved in various different ways.
+We could simulate merging events of two very massive superfluid dark stars, having masses of $20 M_\odot$, or even larger, and then compare the GW signal with that of a black hole merger.
 For such large masses, the uncertainty in the determination of the tidal deformability in ET~\cite{Branchesi:2023mws} should be low enough to allow to distinguish superfluid dark stars from black holes.
 Hybrid compact stars in which standard hadronic matter coexists with superfluid dark matter may be realized, as well.
-Such hybrid models have been already discussed in several cases~ \cite{Goldman:1989nd, Bertone:2007ae, Ciarcelluti:2010ji, Li:2012qf, Ellis:2018bkr, Nelson:2018xtr, PhysRevD.102.063028, Das:2020vng, Berezhiani:2020zck, Giangrandi:2022wht, Kumar:2022amh}, in particular dark matter in the Bose-Einstein condensed phase has been considered in \cite{Li:2012qf, Giangrandi:2022wht}, showing a softening of the EoS as a consequence of the dark matter presence.
+Such hybrid models have been already discussed in several cases~ \cite{Goldman:1989nd, Bertone:2007ae, Ciarcelluti:2010ji, Li:2012qf, Ellis:2018bkr, Nelson:2018xtr, PhysRevD.102.063028, PhysRevD.105.023001, Das:2020vng, Berezhiani:2020zck, Giangrandi:2022wht, Kumar:2022amh, PhysRevD.109.043029, Thakur:2023aqm}, in particular dark matter in the Bose-Einstein condensed BEC phase has been considered in \cite{Li:2012qf, Giangrandi:2022wht, PhysRevD.105.023001, PhysRevD.109.043029}, showing a softening of the EoS as a consequence of the dark matter presence.

+The results of the merging simulation show that observables scale with $x$.
+However, it is worth remarking that we obtained such results for fixed $m_\bb$.
+Varying the value of the boson mass while keeping $x$ constant should produce a number of effects.
+The particle velocities are expected to change resulting in the condensate depletion.
+Rotating superfluids host quantized vortices with core size of the order $\xi \simeq ( \sqrt{2} m_\bb c_s)^{-1}$~\cite{Dalfovo:1999zz}, while the velocity circulation is quantized in units of $1/m_\bb $.
+Changing $m_\bb$, the whole vortex structure changes, hence, rotation properties of superfluid dark stars are not scalable with $x$ but explicitly depend on the boson mass.
+For sufficiently low $m_\bb$, rotating boson stars are expected to host a small number of very large vortices.
+In this case, the phenomenology can be forecast from cold atom experiments; for instance vortex core precession could take place as observed in ultracold dilute gases~\cite{Anderson_2000}.